victorsungo/victorsungo.github.io/_pages/about.md

 I'm always looking for highly self-motivated students to work with me as research interns.
 Please email me if you are passionate about natural language processing. -->

 # News
+* We release [MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation](https://arxiv.org/abs/2211.05719), which is composed of a curated set of 1.08 million real-world dialogues with 1.53 million unique images across 4184 topics!
 * 1 paper accepted by EMNLP 2022!
 * 1 paper accepted by NAACL 2022 as an Oral paper!
 * 2 papers accepted by ACL 2022!
 * 1 paper accepted by EMNLP 2019!

 # Publications <!--  [Google Scholar](https://scholar.google.com/citations?user=GLMKUEwAAAAJ&hl=en) -->